Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 The only requirement is to finish at least one full year’s worth of credits from transferable courses.

-To be considered a student who is higher than a first-year student when you arrive at Stanford, you must complete these credits at the collegiate level.
+To be considered a student higher than a first-year student when you arrive at Stanford, you must complete these credits at the collegiate level.

-This usually means that you must have between 30 and 32 university credits to be admitted.
+This usually means you must have between 30 and 32 university credits to be admitted.

 Students in community colleges are frequently informed that they should apply to Stanford after two years rather than just one.